sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

     ```

 ??? info "Snakemake re-run behaviour"
-    If you try to re-run only the last rule with `snakemake --cores 4 -r -p -f results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv`, Snakemake will actually try to re-run 3 rules in total.
+    If you try to re-run only the last rule with `snakemake -c 4 -p -f results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv`, Snakemake will actually try to re-run 3 rules in total.

     This is because the code changed in 2 rules (see `reason` field in Snakemake's log), which triggered an update of the inputs in the 3rd rule (`sam_to_bam`).
-To avoid this, first `touch` the files with `snakemake --cores 1 --touch -F results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv` then re-run the last rule.
+To avoid this, first `touch` the files with `snakemake -c 1 --touch -F results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv` then re-run the last rule.

 #### Config files